 It is proposed in some lineages of Tibetan Buddhism that one entering meditation should choose an object of observation that will help to quell their most habitual tendency.

 In his book “Calm Abiding and Special Insight” (1998) Lama Geshe Gedun Lodro interpret’s Atisha’s “Lamp For the Path to Enlightenment” (11th Century) as saying that there are two types of meditators.
-The first type is able to choose their object of observation for meditation (e.g. breath, body, love or unpleasant phenomenon.)
-The second type (most people) require a second party, such as a spiritual guru or insightful friend, to choose it for them.
+The first type is able to choose their object of observation for meditation (e.g. breath, body, loving kindness or unpleasant phenomenon.)
+The second type (most people) require a second party, such as a spiritual guru to choose it for them.

 How many examples are there of “perfectly enlightened” teachers around whom entire communities form, trying to codify and systematize their process, which is then taught to thousands of others so they too may become “enlightened” and be able to teach others?
 Does it work?
-What’s the success rate.
-Have you ever seen a follower or devotee of a great master, follow directly in their footsteps. same lineage, etc., and come out seeming to have an equal spark?
+How good is the success rate?
+How often have we seen a devotee of a great master, follow directly in their footsteps, same methods etc., and come out with the special gift and spark of that master?

-I can see that a practitioner might need to be vigilant about not choosing ways to practice that further ingrain the patters that are holding them back.
-This is no small task and might need support form others.
-Then, having chosen some practices to follow, if one finds some parts of it that don’t work for you it is time to take stock of why before moving forward.
-First of all, don’t decide this too quickly – try the practice as is classically done.
-Read a bit about the pracice from various sources.
-Attend community sessions where the practice is done.
+Then, having chosen some practices to follow, if one finds some parts of it that don’t work for you it is time to take stock of why, before moving forward.
+First of all, don’t decide this too quickly – try the practice as it is classically done.
+Take some time with it.
+Read about the pracice from various sources.
+Attend community sessions where the practice is done with integrity.

 Or it could be something about the practice that isn’t appropriate for your path, or that pushes too hard against your grain at this time, or that isn’t intense enough for the energy you have available.
 So you can leave this practice out or modify it.
 To do this it would make sense to first understand the intention of the practice and how it functions in its classical format, then make changes so that you personally can better work with it.
 Again -by this point we have tried it in its classic form, we have learned about it and we have sought input from experienced others and why they feel it might not be working for you.